 PRN 0200V.
 PRN Advanced Medical/Surgical I. This courses introduces medical and surgical nursing as specialties.
-Focus is on the adult patient who is experiencing disturbances of body supportive structures and locomotion, threats to adequate respiration, insults to cardiovascular integrity, disturbances of sexual structure or reproductive function, and problems resulting from endocrine imbalances.
-The nursing process provides a framework for the student to learn the common disease entities that interfere with normal body functions of the adult and the nursing and medical management of these disease processes as they relate to the individual client/patient.
+The nursing process provides a framework for the student to learn the common disease entities that interfere with normal body functions of the adult and the nursing and medical/surgical management of these disease processes as they relate to the individual client.
+The focus is on the adult patient who is experiencing insults to cardio-vascular integrity, disturbances of body supportive structures and locomotion, and disturbances of sexual structure or reproductive function.
 180 hours/6 credits.

 PRN 0400V.
 Mental Health Concepts.
 This course focuses on interpersonal relationships.
-It is designed to orient the student to mental health concepts and the Practical Nursing occupation, and to increase the student's awareness of the importance of the interrelationship of physical, emotional and psychosocial needs of the patient, including psychosocial adaptation and coping mechanisms.
-The practical nursing role in meeting the needs of the patient through effective communications skills is emphasized.
-42 hours/1.25 credit.
+This course discusses mental health versus mental illenss, introduces the student to methods of psychiatric therapy, the therapeutic environment, rights of the patient and the relative nursing care.
+Emphasis is given to increasing the student's awareness of the importance of the interrelationship of the physical, emotional and psychosocial needs of the patient.
+The focus is on psychosocial adaptation and coping mechanism and the practical nursing role in meeting the needs of the client through effective communications skills.
+Recognizing and dealing with domestic violence is a part of this course.
+30 hours/1 credit.